Home » Can Parrots Eat Mint Leaves?

 Breathing And Congestion

-Mint leaves are beneficial for relieving chest congestion, which is helpful if a bird has a respiratory condition like blocked nares (nostrils).
+Mint leaves are beneficial for relieving chest congestion, which is helpful if a parrot has a respiratory condition or blocked nares (nostrils).

 do parrots like mint leaves?

-Here are some different ways to encourage parrots to eat mint:
+Here are some ways to encourage parrots to eat mint: